PitonCMS/Engine/support/client/navigation.md

 With the **Content > Navigation** menu, you can control which page links appear and in what order in any navigator.
 Your website designer will have defined the navigator groups, such as main, footer, sidebar, etc.

-The navigation manager allows you to:
+The navigation manager allows you to

 * Add a page to any navigator (but not collection detail pages)
 * Set the desired position of the link